Alysonbnr/atlantico_bootcamp/NLP/Aula_2/README.md

 #### Instruções

-    Import Dictionary from gensim.corpora.dictionary.
-    Initialize a gensim Dictionary with the tokens in articles.
-    Obtain the id for "computer" from dictionary.
-To do this, use its .token2id method which returns ids from text, and then chain .get() which returns tokens from ids.
-Pass in "computer" as an argument to .get().
-    Use a list comprehension in which you iterate over articles to create a gensim MmCorpus from dictionary.
-    In the output expression, use the .doc2bow() method on dictionary with article as the argument.
-    Print the first 10 word ids with their frequency counts from the fifth document.
-This has been done for you, so hit 'Submit Answer' to see the results!

 1) Importe ``Dictionary`` de ``gensim.corpora.dictionary``.
 2) Inicialize o dicionário gensim com os tokens de ``articles``.
 3) Obtenha o index da string ``computer`` dentro de ``dictionary``.
 Para fazer isso, utilize o método ``.token2id.get()`` que retorna os indexes do token de ``dictionary``.
 Utilize ``computer`` como argumento de entrada.